tstockwell/TermSatNet/README.md

 X includes an algorithm that guides the proof process, thus the proof process is automatic.

 ## [Proof Complexity in System X](https://github.com/tstockwell/TermSatNet/wiki/complexity)

-Expressions are reduced from the bottom up, and thus only standard and minimal expressions are ever included in an e-graph.
+It is shown that, by reducing expressions from the bottom up, only standard and minimal expressions need ever be included in an e-graph.

 It is shown that an exchange step represents many iteration/deiteration steps.
-That makes exchange a good tactic for making proofs shorter.
+> That makes exchange a good tactic for making proofs shorter.

 It is further shown that there's never a need to use iteration in a proof because there's a shorter proof that uses exchange.
-Note... that's not the same as saying that iteration is admissible, iterations are used to build e-graphs but not used in proofs.
+> Note... that's not the same as saying that iteration is admissible,
+> iterations are used to build e-graphs but not used in proofs.

 It is shown that the number of expressions in a saturated e-graph is limited to a quadradic function of the size of the root expression.
-In other words, to find the cofactors required to reduce an expression you only need to look at a polynomial number of other expressions.
+> In other words, to find the cofactors required to reduce an expression you only need to look at a
+> polynomial number of other expressions.

 It is shown that standard expressions can be reduced in length in no more than three steps.